 However, lower extremity anatomy is a big component of the APMLE examination and of course the anatomy in the USMLE book did not have anywhere near enough lower extremity anatomy in it.
 I actually went back to my lower extremity anatomy class review notes and reviewed these to brush up on the major facts from this class.
 This seemed to help a lot.
 For certain topics I went back to class notes, especially for pharmacology, to review different drugs especially those related to the lower extremity as there was not as much detail on these drugs in the USMLE book as I thought the examination may ask.

-When I was in podiatry school I remember wishing that there was an APMLE review question bank for the part 1 boards.
-Luckily, now, with BoardVitals there is a question bank covering the same topics as the exam outline.
-There are not only questions and answers for practice tests, but there are also explanations that you can use to study from.
+When I was in podiatry school I remember wishing that there was an APMLE review question bank for the Part 1 boards.
+Luckily, now, with BoardVitals there are practice APMLE questions covering the same topics as the exam outline.
+There are not only Podiatry test questions and answers for practice tests, but there are also explanations that you can use to study from.

-Though taking the APMLE may be stress inducing, you’ll be fully prepared come test day by devoting sufficient time to studying.
+Though taking the APMLE Part 1 may be stress inducing, you’ll be fully prepared come test day by devoting sufficient time to studying.
 Good luck!